LLONSIT/AeroGauge/README.md

 * Obviously you need the original rom of the USA Version of AeroGauge, I am not responsible for which methods you get it.

+* The documented code for now could become speculative, this means that in the future it can be modified

 ```

 ## Dependencies